Brebeuf Jesuit Preparatory School

-Brebeuf Jesuit Preparatory School (BJPS) is a private college-preparatory school founded by the Jesuits and located on the northwest side of Indianapolis.
-It is a part of the Midwest Province of the Society of Jesus and geographically located within the Roman Catholic Archdiocese of Indianapolis.
+Brebeuf Jesuit Preparatory School is a Jesuit college-preparatory school on the northwest side of Indianapolis.
+Founded in 1962, the school is named in honor of Jean de Brébeuf, a French saint from the 17th century.
+Brebeuf Jesuit is part of the Midwest Province of the Society of Jesus and is rooted in the Ignatian tradition.
+The school is geographically located within the Archdiocese of Indianapolis.